Adewale1010/alx-higher_level_programming/0x0B-python-input_output/README.md

 5. Save Object to a file
 	5-save_to_json_file.py: Python function that writes an Object to a text file, using a JSON representation.

+6. Create object from a JSON file 6-load_from_json_file.py: Python function that creates an Object from a “JSON file”.